19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Alchemy/Potion Rules.md

 ## Action Economy

-*True Potions* can be drunk as an [Action](../../../Game%20Procedures/Core%20Procedures/Action.md), triggering their effect.
+Potions can be drunk as an [Action](../../../Game%20Procedures/Core%20Procedures/Action.md), triggering their effect.

 ## Potion FAQs

 - Each potion takes up 1 [Item Slot](../../../Player%20Characters/Derived%20Statistics/Item%20Slots.md).
-- You don't need to make a [Spellcasting Roll](../../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll) for potions.
+- You don't need to make a [Spellcasting Roll](../../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll) for potions that list a spell as their effect.
 - If the [Spell](../../Spellcasting/Spells.md) text references [The Spellcasting Roll](../../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll), treat it as the minimum roll required for that spell. *Which is (10 + (2 x [Spell Level](../../Spells/Spell%20Level.md)))*
 - If the spell requires [Concentration](../../Spellcasting/Concentration.md), the potion does not.
 - The spell's duration is the same as it would normally be.
 - Potions benefit from [Upcast](../../Spellcasting/Spellcasting.md#Upcast) effects.
-- As a general rule of thumb, effectively all (>99%) of the liquid in a potion must be consumed / coat the target in order for a 'critical mass' of liquid to bind the magical effect.
+- As a general rule of thumb, effectively all (>99%) of the liquid in a potion must be consumed or coat the target in order for a 'critical mass' of liquid to bind the magical effect.
 	- Small tastes can give clues to the effect of a potion, without imbibing the full affect.
 	- This means potions cannot be shared (unless they have an AOE range).
 - You can 'reduce' the range of potion, but you cannot increase it.